Anahí: Music career

 24 July 2011.
-In December 2011, Anahí was invited by prodigious Mexican singer Juan Gabriel to be featured on a song with him on his album of duets, entitled "Con Tu Amor".
+In December 2011, Anahí was invited by Mexican singer Juan Gabriel to be featured on a song with him on his album of duets, entitled "Con Tu Amor".

 Anahí released a song called "Absurda" in late 2012, and its lyric video was released on YouTube on 30 January.
 On 4 February 2013, the single was released for digital download.
 A new album was announced with a 2013 release date, but was later cancelled.

 Anahí released a song, "Están Ahí", without any previous promotion, on 25 May 2015.
 The song's lyrics pay homage to her fans.
 A month later, she announced the return of her musical career and released a comeback single "Rumba" featuring Puerto Rican rapper Wisin, and the album Inesperado was released in 2016.

 Anahí and her RBD bandmates reunited for a live concert, held on December 26, 2020.

 First Lady of Chiapas

 On 25 April 2015, Anahí married Manuel Velasco Coello, the Governor of Chiapas, elected in December 2012.
 While her marriage to the sitting governor would normally make her the head of the Chiapas chapter of the National System for Integral Family Development, the position had already been granted to Leticia Coello, the mother of the then-unmarried Governor, in 2012.